jengalas/bwaf-bbw/_emerging-leaders/emerging-leaders-online-tenacity-tumbles-triumphs.md

-      Participants will hear from speakers including Carole Wedge from Heaths Bridge, Yiselle Santos River of YSR, LLC, and Jen Park of ParkFowler Plus.
+      Participants will hear from speakers including Carole Wedge from Heaths Bridge, Yiselle Santos Rivera of YSR, LLC, and Jen Park of ParkFowler Plus.